 Eight Chinese language students from New Trier High School were awarded for their contributions to the National Chinese Essay Contest, hosted by the Chinese Language Association of Secondary-Elementary Schools (CLASS).

 The New Trier Chinese language program participates in the National CLASS Essay Contest annually and also participates in speech contests every spring.
-This year, students began preparing for the essay contest in September and were required to draft and write essays about the fun of learning Chinese without any assistance or editing from a teacher or parent.
+This year, students began preparing for the essay contest in September and were required to draft and write essays about the fun of learning Chinese without any assistance or editing from a teacher or parent

+This year, the CLASS 2019 Essay Contest topic was "A Special Gift" for non-native speakers and immersion speakers, and "Impact of Social Media" for heritage learners.
 Essay scores were based on comprehensibility, ideas and content, word choice and discourse, syntax and accuracy and presentation and characters.